BIOLOGICAL HOMEOSTASIS AND ADAPTATION ARE NOT DISEASES

 Most glaringly, the brains of all humans on the planet are exposed to the biochemical changes in the brain each time food is ingested and tweaks neurotransmitters, the pleasure-reward center, and other areas of brain neurophysiology in the same ways that other mood-altering substances with potential for “addiction” do.
 Yet, despite rising rates of compulsive, harmful food use especially in the U.S., less than a majority of all individuals develop the brain disease of addiction, and this varies widely across historical time periods, environments, demographic groups, and cultures.
 A brain is a brain, is a brain.

-naturally resulting from regular substance use are in fact adaptive, protective responses evolved to maintain stability, “homeostasis”.
+naturally with biochemical adjustments resulting from regular substance use that are in fact adaptive, protective responses evolved to maintain stability, “homeostasis”.
 As regular use of mood-altering substance exposes the brain to increased levels of activity of mood-altering neurotransmitters, the brain adaptively decreases its own production of those neurotransmitters.
 When substance use decreases or stops, the brain adjusts again, increasing natural production and over time restoring normal brain physiology.

 During the period of regaining normal brain physiology – when neither abused mood-altering substances nor the brain’s integral capacity to moderate pain, fear, worry, other distress are operating to moderate distress – substance users are at risk of turning back to substances to escape distress.